blackmagic-debug/black-magic-org/usage/stm32cubeide.md

 In the Startup` tab, enter the following information for the `Run Commands`:

 ```
-detach 1
+detach
 quit
 ```

 Running this configuration will start the program on the target, then let it run and quit debugging.

-You should now be all set up for debugging and running your code on a STM32 target with STM32CubeIDE and a BlackMagicProbe!
+You should now be all set up for debugging and running your code on a STM32 target with STM32CubeIDE and a Black Magic Probe!